allenfengjr/dlrm_comp/comp_benchmark/README.md

 In DLRM training code, `ly[i]` refers to `i`-th Embedding Table.
 To apply compression in DLRM training, we need to modify the data of `ly[i].data`.
 There are two methods to modify the data.

 To appy different error bounds and decay function, there are many approaches, here is one example using environment variables.
-There are also some other solution like YAML or JSON file.
+There are also some other solutions like YAML or JSON file.

 ```bash
 # Indices of the tables with custom error bounds